Stadt Frankfurt (1827): Boat characteristics

 The order for Stadt Frankfurt went to the Nederlandsche Stoomboot Maatschappij.
 This had to do with NSM's steamboat De Rijn being the first to reach Strasbourg and Kehl in September 1825.
 As NSM had proven its capabilities, it got the order for the three DGRM boats.
 The order included the boat for the shallow Main.
-Up until then, NSM had subcontracted others to built the hull of her steam vessels.
+Up until then, NSM had subcontracted others to build the hull of her steam vessels.
 E.g. Hogendijk in Cappelle aan de IJssel and somewhat later a shipyard in Alblasserdam.
 In November 1824 NSM established its own smithy.
 In May 1825 it then bought the shipyard of H. Blanken in Oost IJsselmonde.
 Here NSM erected a shear leg, crucial for lifting boilers.

 The hull of Stadt Frankfurt would be built on the NSM shipyard in Oost IJsselmonde.
 During construction, the biggest challenge was to limit the draft of the boat, while making her strong enough to carry the machinery.
 During the construction of Willem de Eerste Fop Smit first applied a good solution for this problem.
 It used iron bars that crossed and supported each other.
 NSM's shipyard Fijenoord would become an expert in this field after many costly experiments.

 The hull was described as being 100 by 32 feet with a draft of 16-17 Inch.
 This was much more than the size of the biggest barge on the Main up until then, the large Mainz Market boat (Mainzer Marktschiff) of 80 by 24 feet.
 The Frankfurt feet was 0.2846 m, and so the metric length measurement of 28.5 m becomes obvious.
 The beam of 32 feet translates to 9.10 m which would then be the beam including the paddlewheels.
 The draft of 16-17 inches translates to 0.4 m, which might then be the empty draft.

 Delivery of Stadt Frankfurt had been planned for June 1827.
 The draft problem would cause many delays.
 Stadt Frankfurt was measured at 130 ton, which was quite small.

 The engines of Stadt Frankfurt were ordered at John Seaward & Co., which had also made those for the successful Concordia and Friedrich Wilhelm.
 The engine produced only 30 hp.
 This gave the boat a small power to weight ratio.

 In 1834 the Gutehoffnungshütte Shipyard in Ruhrort added two low-pressure cylinders to Stadt Frankfurts two high-pressure cylinders.
 This made the engine of Stadt Frankfurt a double compound steam engine.
 The new cylinders were measured at 28 hp, probably giving Stadt Frankfurt a total of about 60 hp.
 The engines now made 30 turns a minute at 50 pounds steam pressure, instead of only 24.
 The different number of strokes that the cylinders made had to be handled by cogwheels, which somewhat limited the effectiveness due to friction losses.